What breaks your heart?

 So who am I and why does this break my heart?

-I’m a Chartered Professional Accountant (CPA, CGA) and financial analyst (I turn numbers into information to help people make business decisions) with 10 years of experience, most in the tech sector.
-I’ve been a SheEO Activator for two years now, and I’m a CPA Financial literacy volunteer.
+I’m a Chartered Professional Accountant (CPA, CGA) and Corporate Accountant with 10 + years of experience, most in the tech sector.
+I was a SheEO Activator for two years from 2017-2019, I regularly look for opportunities to help support women’s economic empowerment and I’m a CPA Financial literacy volunteer.

 Growing up in a family surrounded by entrepreneurship, I saw first-hand how hard it was.
 When you become an entrepreneur you’re signing up for blood, sweat, and tears.